keyan-m/aiken-scott-utils/README.md

-# Aiken Utility Function with Scott Encoding
+# Aiken Utility Functions with Scott Encoding

 A set of utility functions that return multiple values in Scott encoding rather than tuples of 2 or higher.